SirIle/sirile.github.io/content/posts/2026-03-14-building-a-self-coordinating-ai-development-team.md

 ## The bead model

+The task model is inspired by Steve Yegge's [beads](https://github.com/steveyegge/beads) – a dependency-aware graph for tracking agent work.
 Every unit of work is a bead with a type that determines which agent handles it:

 | Type | Agent | What happens |
 |---|---|---|